microsoft/DLWorkspace/docs/deployment/Azure/cloud_init_configure.md

 * `number_of_instance`: number of machine instances with the current spec.
 * `data_disk_mnt_path`: the path that all data disks are mounted to.
 * `private_ip`: use to bind certain private IP to a machine.
 If this parameter is specified, number_of_instance should be 1.
-* `fileshares`: mounting paths for NFS service. `nfs_local_path` on NFS machines are mounted to `remote_mount_path`, then soft-linked to `remote_link_path`.
-NFS service might fail.
-We use the soft-link trick because it guarantees that when NFS service fails, operations would also fail, and we could know.
-Before we fix it, attempted operations would fail, but no vital damage would be caused.
-To allow less user effort, we also support stem-leaves mode, where users specify "stem" of paths, (such as `nfs_local_path_root`), and probably `vc` if the NFS machine is for dedicated storage, then several sub paths under `leaves`, and then a joined path would be generated.

 Some other properties that worth mentioning: